 - 1 Starting from the left slot arc center, the tool moves in a reciprocating motion at the plunging angle defined in the tool table to the first infeed depth.
-Specify the plunging strategy with Parameter Q366. - 2 The TNC roughs out the slot from the inside out, taking the finishing allowances (parameter Q368) into account. - 3 This process is repeated until the slot depth is reached.
+Specify the plunging strategy with Parameter Q366. - 2 The TNC roughs out the slot from the inside out, taking the finishing allowances (parameters Q368 and Q369) into account. - 3 This process is repeated until the slot depth is reached.